-Lastly, the living collection continues to thrive under our care.
+The living collection continues to thrive under our care.
 The AC team added some Red octopus to the collection once more (Octopus rubescens) as well as accepting juvenile leopard sharks from southern California that needed a home.
-3 bat rays were born here in 2020, and while not on display yet, are doing well and hope to be on display in the new year.
-Overall, the animal care department continues to persevere and deliver a high standard of care in a year no one planned for.
+Three bat rays were born here in 2020, and while not on display yet, are doing well and hope to be on display in the new year.
+Overall, the animal care department continues to persevere and deliver a high standard of care in a difficult year no one anticipated.